mm-adt/mm-adt.github.io/tenets.md

 #### World-Class Developers Understand Marketing and Outreach

 The free open source software foundations require developers to define, create, document, support, and market their technology.
-Through project mailing lists, social media site, blogs, as well as via conference speaking engagements and academic articles, open source development teams are well-rounded _value creating machine_.
+Through project mailing lists, social media site, blogs, as well as via conference speaking engagements and academic articles, open source development teams are well-rounded _value creating machines_.

 #### Corporate Infrastructure Is An Unnecessary Cost

 Corporate management structures are an unnecessary appendage to a world-class software development team.
 This has been proven time and again by the high-quality, self-governed projects of the open source software foundations.
 Likewise, corporate marketing and sales infrastructure provide little value for top-quality projects that naturally sell themselves by being well documented, promoted, and where the source can be reviewed, downloaded, integrated, tested, and benchmarked all prior to adoption by the consumer.
-Quality open source software is not born nor maintained by corporate infrastructure, but by competent, self-motivated developers.

 ---